War in the Sahel: Niger

-The Niger faces jihadist insurgencies both in its western regions (as a result of the spillover of the Mali War) and in its southeastern region (as a result of the spillover of the Islamic insurgency in Nigeria).
+Niger faces jihadist insurgencies both in its western regions (as a result of the spill-over of the Mali War) and in its southeastern region (as a result of the spill-over of the Islamic insurgency in Nigeria).
 The insurgency in the west of the country began with incursions in 2015 and intensified from 2017 onwards.
 Since 2021, attacks were carried out with greater frequency in the country.